duykhoa/SaigonTraveler/README.md

 #Communication
   Phone number: should by a Sim, register 3G (no ID needed)
   Language: Vietnamese.
 In Dist1 and Airport, people use English a lot, so don't worry.

+#Coffee
+  Sai gon has a ton of coffee shop, :smiley:.
+Here are some:
+    - Star Buck: there are a lot of starbuck coffee
+      * 41 Nguyễn Huệ, Quận 1, TP.
+HCM http://www.foody.vn/ho-chi-minh/starbucks-coffee-rex-hotel
+      * President Place, 93 Nguyễn Du, Quận 1, TP.
+HCM http://www.foody.vn/ho-chi-minh/starbucks-coffee-nguyen-du
+      * Phạm Hồng Thái & Nguyễn Thị Nghĩa, Quận 1, TP.
+HCM http://www.foody.vn/ho-chi-minh/starbucks-pham-hong-thai

+      **Tip**: you can use foody (http://www.foody.vn), you scroll down to the bottom, click on English to switch the languages.

 # Resource
   - https://www.triip.me/
   - http://wikitravel.org/en/Ho_Chi_Minh_City